aws-actions/configure-aws-credentials/README.md

         role-session-name: MySessionName
         mask-aws-account-id: false
 ```
 In this example, account ID masking has been disabled.
-By default, the AWS account ID will be obscured in the action's output.
-This may be helpful when debugging action failures.
+By default, the AWS
+account ID will be obscured in the action's output.
+This may be helpful when
+debugging action failures.

-### Sample IAM Role CloudFormation Template
+## Sample IAM OIDC CloudFormation Template
+If you choose to use GitHub's OIDC provider, you must first set up federation
+with the provider in as an IAM IdP.
+The GitHub OIDC provider only needs to be
+created once per account (i.e. multiple IAM Roles that can be assumed by the
+GitHub's OIDC can share a single OIDC Provider).

+This CloudFormation template will configure the IdP for you.
 ```yaml
 Parameters:
   GitHubOrg: